-A stochastic background of gravitational waves is expected from numerous unresolved astrophysical sources such as white dwarf binaries, cosmological origins such as inflation, phase transition in the early universe and cosmic strings [8].
-The amplitude and the frequency of the gravitational waves with cosmological origins depends on the theory considered.
+A stochastic background of gravitational waves are expected to be consisted by numerous unresolved astrophysical sources such as white dwarf binaries, cosmological origins such as inflation, phase transition in the early universe and cosmic strings [8].
+The amplitude and the frequency of the gravitational waves with cosmological origins depends on considered theory.
 Detection of stochastic backgrounds is generally conducted by investigating cross-correlation between observations by several detectors.
 Previous analyses by using terrestrial interferometric gravitational wave detectors provided some restrictions and upper limits to several theories on cosmological gravitational wave sources [10].